JacobReynolds/the-hallway/beep boop/index.md

 Random working thoughts go here.

-Tensors are basically scalar values from [micrograd](https://github.com/karpathy/micrograd), but put into arrays to take advantage of parallelism in computing.

 Loss functions help us identify the gap between what we expect from a function and what we actually got from it.
 The lower the loss, the more accurate the function is